Hand Feeding Baby Seraphim

 THE BASIC PHILOSOPHY OF BREEDING SPECIALTY ANIMALS

 If a choice is made to breed Seraphim, the fancier should always make every effort to breed from the best birds they have (or can get) and breed with a clear eye toward the Standard of the Breed.
-(Please refer to the article on the Standard.)
+(Please refer to the article on The Show Standard.)
 This is true regardless of the purpose for maintaining ownership of Seraphim, and regardless of the number of Seraphim kept.

 “Why?” you might ask.
 Good question.
 Let’s talk about it.